|GPS:||35.072, -85.403 Google Map · Climbing Area Map|

 As a south-facing crag, T-Wall is in full sun all day.
 This makes it a terrific winter destination (think t-shirts in January), and a miserable place in the summer.
 Prime time at T-Wall is September through June.

-Camping is available at the parking turn-off; this area now sports a pit toilet.
+Camping is available at the parking turn-off; This area no longer has a pit toilet.
 There is also pay camping further down the road.
 One note of caution (whether or not youre camping): there have been numerous car break-ins at the parking lot over the years.
 The best way to avoid being a victim is to not leave anything of value in your vehicle.

 After climbing, theres lots of good options for eating near T-Wall.
 As you come back down the road from the crag, dont pass up Shufords Barbecue, where you can enjoy pulled pork, ribs and banana pudding as Bear Bryant looks down on you from framed photos on the wall.
 Back in Chattanooga, Lupis Pizza is another climber favorite.